keyancummins/BIOL3070-Cummins/Warm-up-mosquitoes-KeyanCummins.md

 The first analysis, shown as a pair of bar charts, summarized the total blood meals by host species at WNV-negative and WNV-positive collection sites.
 The results showed that House Finch and American Robin were the most common blood meal hosts overall.
-In the WNV-positive locations (WNV+), the House Finch stood out as the main host, with blood meal counts much higher than any other species and higher than those seen in the WNV-negative locations.
-This visualization suggests that the House Finch is the main host connecting mosquito feeding activity to WNV transmission in the sampled areas.
+In the WNV-positive locations, the House Finch stood out as the most common host, with blood meal counts much higher than any other species and higher than those seen in the WNV-negative locations.
+This could show that the House Finch is the main host connecting mosquito feeding activity to WNV transmission in the sampled areas.

 A limitation of these bar plots is that they only show raw feeding counts, not host availability.
-The high number of House Finch blood meals in WNV+ sites might just be because there are more House Finches living there.
+The high number of House Finch blood meals in WNV-positive sites might just be because there are more House Finches living there.
 Because we didn’t measure the population of each bird species, the bar plots alone can’t prove that mosquitoes are preferentially targeting House Finches.

 ## Interpretation of 2nd analysis (Generalized Linear Model)